 10. First-Party Data

-In 2021, Datavant tokenized 100+ first-party data sets for life sciences clients, representing a variety of proprietary data including clinical trial data, patient registries, hub data, and sponsored genetic testing data.
+In 2021, Datavant tokenized 100+ first-party data sets for life sciences clients, representing a variety of proprietary health data including clinical trial data, patient registries, hub data, and sponsored genetic testing data.
 Tokenizing proprietary first-party data and linking it to third-party commercial data is valuable for many reasons.
-Some of those use cases are understanding clinical and economic outcomes of patients utilizing a certain device, building look-a-like models to reach rare disease patients, assessing the effectiveness of patient services, and long-term follow-up of trial patients.
+Use cases include understanding clinical and economic outcomes of patients utilizing a certain device, building look-a-like models to reach rare disease patients, assessing the effectiveness of patient services, and long-term follow-up of trial patients.
 Linking proprietary first-party data is an important part of enterprise data strategy.

 Real-world data is becoming more granular and finely tuned to answer questions across specific diseases and patient types.
-We are seeing up-and-coming data sources enter the ecosystem earlier in their life cycle and seek partnerships to inform their data strategy.
-Many are building flexible data platforms that allow data users to link their first-party data to the platform.
+New data sources are entering the ecosystem earlier in their life cycle and seeking partnerships to inform their data strategy.
+Many are building flexible data platforms that allow health data users to link their first-party data to the platform.

-I’ll be back with more updates on health data trends throughout the year.
-I would love feedback on health data types you want to learn more about through this short 2-question survey.
-You can always read more about topics on health data and data infrastructure on the Datavant blog – our President and Co-founder, Travis May, wrote a particularly detailed post about real-world data infrastructure and how it is being used to fight COVID.
+You can always read more about health data and health data infrastructure on the Datavant blog, where you’ll find a detailed post about real-world data infrastructure and how it is being used to fight COVID, written by Datavant’s President and Co-founder, Travis May.
 Email me anytime at firstname.lastname@example.org if you have questions or comments!

 - Kong, Hyoun-Joong.
 Managing Unstructured Big Data in Healthcare System.
 2019; 25(1): 1–2. doi:10.4258/hir.2019.25.1.1